 Seaweed fertilizer or pond weed fertilizer is one of the best soil amendments for growing fruits and vegetables.

 It improves sandy soil by adding the glue that helps bind soil particles together.
 Plus, seaweed has minerals that you can get nowhere else.

 But, as you might expect, seaweed adds salt to your soil.
 A little salt is okay and even good for your soil.
 Too much could kill your plants.

 This is a long, detailed article.
 You can jump to where you want to be by clicking on the different sections below.
 To come back to this table of contents, just use the back button on your browser.

-REGULAR readers of SHF know by now that I hate to pay for garden soil amendments like bagged compost or fertilizer.
-One way I’ve found to get good, free fertilizer is to harvest seaweed for your garden or compost pile.
+Regular readers of SHF know by now that I hate to pay for garden soil amendments like bagged compost or fertilizer.
+One way to get good, free fertilizer is to harvest seaweed and add it to your compost pile.

 If you live near the coast, seaweed can be free for the taking.
 If you don’t, pond or lake weed can provide some of the same benefits of seaweed fertilizer.

 Let’s take a sec to get the legal words out of the way.
 This article may contain affiliate links.
 That means if you click and buy from my partners, I will make a tiny amount of money at no cost to you.
 This in no way affects my recommendations.

 When the subject of seaweed fertilizer comes up in discussion, many gardeners say they worry about the high levels of salt.

 From my experience, I know that salt from seaweed isn’t a problem.
 This is especially true if you compost the seaweed first.